thijsvdanker/develop-like-a-ninja/slides/about-this-ninja.md

 ##  About this ninja

-- Name: Thijs van den Anker
+Thijs van den Anker

-- Aka:  thijsvdanker (everywhere on the web)
+thijsvdanker (everywhere on the web)